m2osw/snaprfs/README.md

 The `snaprfs` service is a remote file system used to seemlessly duplicate files between your cluster computers.

+It supports duplicate regular files, directories, and symbolic links.
+The service attempts to keep the ownership, mode, and modification time intact between systems.

 # Documentation

 This section defines what is currently working in the existing